Sebobo/Shel.DynamicNodes/Readme.md

-# Dynamic node type manager for TYPO3 Neos
+# Dynamic node type manager for Neos CMS

-This package allows you to setup dynamic node types via a backend module in TYPO3 Neos.
+This package allows you to setup dynamic node types via a backend module in Neos CMS.

 ## Installation